The Top 5 Ice Cleats Reviewed

 - Full-sole coverage with cleats on heel and forefoot is to maintain traction through your natural stride and pursuing your passion for the outdoors.
 Easy to put on and take off with secure and adjustable straps.

-- 60 Days 100% Satisfaction Guarantee: If you are not 100% satisfied with this product for any reason, please contact customer service within 60 days, and we will immediately refund your purchase price - no questions asked.
+- 60 Days 100% Satisfaction: If you are not 100% satisfied with this product for any reason, please contact customer service within 60 days, and we will immediately help you to solve the problem.

 If Unigear has functional cleats, then Leanking Ice Grips go one step further.
 At 0.55 inches, they are bigger and thicker than any other spikes on this list.
 And, they also utilize cleats at the back and the front of the boot for better balance.
 What makes them stand out is the fact that they fit on almost any type of footwear.
 The Unigear isn’t suitable for boots bigger than size fourteen, whereas Leanking Ice Grips attach to sneakers and dress shoes.
 As a result, people use them for a range of activities, from walking and hiking to jogging.
 For those who still want to exercise regardless of the season, these ice cleats have got your back.

 Aside from their flexibility, they are a no-brainer in terms of price.
 Not only are they the cheapest option, but they also come with a full warranty for one year.
 Therefore, if they aren’t up to standard, you can return for a full refund or exchange them without any hassle.
 As well as the cleats and velcro straps for fitting purposes, they come with a bag for easy transport.

 - Ice Snow Grips Adopt TPE band:Thicken TPE band ,Tolerant to -45°C /-49℉,which is of flexibility, anti-abrasion as well as anti-tearing and could improve longevity for a quick and secure fit on a variety of footwear.